 Tableware includes items such as dishes, cutlery, and glassware used for serving and eating meals at a table.
-If you charge a lump-sum amount for meals that includes charges for the use of tableware, table linens, tables, and other items used in connection with preparing and serving meals, your total lump-sum charge is taxable.
-In addition, you may not issue a resale certificate to purchase or rent tableware, table linens, tables, and so forth, because you are considered to be using these items in connection with the sale of the meals, rather than renting them to your customer.
+If you charge a lump-sum amount for meals that includes charges for the use of tableware, table linens, tables, and other items used in connection with preparing and serving meals, your total lump-sum charge is taxable.\ In addition, you may not issue a resale certificate to purchase or rent tableware, table linens, tables, and so forth, because you are considered to be using these items in connection with the sale of the meals, rather than renting them to your customer.

-However, if you separately state or itemize charges for the rental of these items (dishes, tables, and so forth), you are considered to be leasing the property to your customer.
+However, upon instances when you do not furnish and serve meals, food, or drinks to your customer and instead you rent or lease items such as dishes, linen, silverware, glasses, etc. from a third-party to provide to your customer, you are not acting as a caterer, rather you are considered the lessor of such items.
 If you paid sales or use tax when you purchased or rented those items, tax does not apply to the rental to your customer.
 If you did not pay tax to your supplier when you purchased or rented the property, the itemized rental charges to your customer are taxable.
 Please see Regulation 1660, Leases of Tangible Personal Property-In General, and publication 46, Leasing Tangible Personal Property.

-Note-disposable items.
-Charges for disposable tableware-such as paper plates, napkins, plastic utensils, glasses, cups, and place mats-are taxable.
+Note-disposable items: Charges for disposable tableware-such as paper plates, napkins, plastic utensils, glasses, cups, and place mats-are taxable.
 This is true whether or not your billings are itemized.